MedBenMalekOrg/email-sender/readme.md

 This app uses [Joi](https://hapi.dev/module/joi/) to validate the data received from the form submission before sending the email, making sure that the required fields are present and in the correct format.
-You can use Joi to create a schema for the form fields, such as the sender's email, name, subject, and message.
-Then, you can use the `validate()` function provided by Joi to validate the data against the schema.
-If the data is valid, it can proceed to send the email.
-If the data is not valid, you can return an error message to the user.

 ## Getting Started

 1. Clone the repository to your local machine.
-2. Run `npm install` to install the required dependencies including `@hapi/joi`.
+2. Run `npm install` to install the required dependencies.
 3. Create a `.env` file in the root directory of the project and add the necessary variables.
 4. Run `npm start` to start the server.
 5. The app will be running on the port specified in the `.env` file.

 ## Notes

-- This app only supports Gmail for sending emails.
+- This app only supports Gmail for sending emails, more email providers will be added.
 - Make sure to use an email address that has access to less secure apps, otherwise the email sending will fail.

 ## Security

 The app uses JSON Web Token (JWT) to authenticate requests, a secret key is required which should be passed as JWT_SECRET in the .env file.
 The token is valid for 15 minutes only, after that you should request a new one.

+#### Recommendations:

+- CORS: Use Cross-Origin Resource Sharing (CORS) to restrict access to the API from specific domains.
+This can help ensure that only requests from your resume application are accepted.
+- IP whitelisting: Configure your server to only accept requests from a specific, authorized IP address or range of addresses.
+This can help ensure that only requests from known application are accepted.

 ## API